 4. Halti No Pull Adjustable Dog Harness

-- Reflective chest panel improves low-light safety
+- Reflective chest panel and stitching improve safety in low light

 - Allows natural movement